cyberbotics/webots-doc/reference/shaderpart.md

 Please refer to their documentation.

 The links between the VRML fields and these variables are various.
-Some of them are is described in the following table:
+Some of them are described in the following table:

 | VRML field(s)                                       | GLSL variable                                            |
 | =================================================== | ======================================================== |